Hotel Silence: Premise

 The novel deals with a man, Jónas Ebeneser, who's in his late 40s, poor, abandoned by his wife, and suffering his midlife crisis.
 After he realises that his daughter isn't his biological daughter, and his marriage implodes, he decides that there's very little for which him to live.
 In preparation for his imminent death, he empties his property of his personal effects; he later decides that it would be better to spare his daughter of finding his body, electing to abscond.
 He moves from Iceland to a war-torn country and plans to commit suicide, say by stepping on a landmine.
 He checks into Hotel Silence, newly-reopened in the wake of the devastating conflict.

-However, in his preparation for backup plans to kill himself, he take with him a toolbox.
+However, in his preparation for backup plans to kill himself, he takes with him a toolbox.
 He finds the hotel, surrounded by rubble and deterioration, to be in awful disrepair; May and Fifi, two young adults operating it on behalf of their aunt, find out that he has much-needed repair skills and they begin to renovate the building.

 News of his abilities spread through word, and he is suddenly asked by the citizens of the town to repair various property, both houses and businesses.
 He also establishes relationships with others, especially May, and due to the loss of so many men, he's often treated by townsfolk as the only handyman available.
 The demand for his help and the budding amities renew his sense of purpose, and while the town is reconstructed, he is simultaneously rehabilitated from his suicidal ideation and tendencies.
 He establishes a home for himself by integrating himself into the city's society.